mk-fg/python-libraptorq/README.rst

 Random Notes
 ------------

+* See `github-issue-1`_ for more info on what happens when encoding parameters (such as symbol_size and max_memory) are specified carelessly, and why command-line interface of this module does not have defaults for these.

 * libRaptorQ is currently used via CFFI in "ABI Mode" to avoid any extra hassle with compilation and the need for compiler, see `CFFI docs on the subject`_ for more info on what it means.